 Yamini picked up the phone and dialled home.
-A mere three rings and she heard a jolly hello.
-She smiled and replied, “Hello, Maa (Mother).
+A mere three rings and she was greeted by a jolly hello.
+She sighed and replied, “Hello, Maa (Mother).
 How are you?
 Had your lunch?”

-Nandini smiled weakly, “Why, Yamini?
+Nandini smiled cheekily, “Why, Yamini?
 Does it make you remember your childhood?”

 “No. Remember the day Dadi (Grandmother) had told you not to work after Bhai’s birth?
 Today, I finally understand how you felt.
 Amma (Mother, in this case, Yamini is talking about her mother-in-law) finally uttered those same words to me.”

 “What did Sudhir say?
 Did he ask you to quit?”

 “Ask is a very different verb.
 I was told to do so.
 Sudhir was present at the table when my in-laws ordered the task.”

 “But, Sudhir!
 He knows it’s a crucial point in your career.
 How about extending your maternity leave?
 Don’t just up and leave your work totally.
 I think your in-laws won’t mind you working from home.
 Talk your way out into a solution that benefits both sides.”